jmbucknall/EZDSL/ezdsl.md

 Without some kind of synchronization control, the two threads will trash the variable.
-For a classic example, let's assume that our two threads are manipulating a single linked list (one of EZDSL's TLinkList objects).
+For a classic example, let's assume that our two threads are manipulating a single linked list (one of EZDSL's `TLinkList` objects).
 Suppose that they both want to insert a new data object into the linked list at the same time.
-The first thread gets control, positions the linked list cursor and then calls InsertBefore.
+The first thread gets control, positions the linked list cursor and then calls `InsertBefore`.
-Half way through the execution of the InsertBefore method, the second thread gains control, and tries to position the cursor and call InsertBefore itself.
-The problem is that InsertBefore breaks the list's chain of pointers internally in order to insert the new data object.
+Half way through the execution of the `InsertBefore` method, the second thread gains control, and tries to position the cursor and call `InsertBefore` itself.
+The problem is that `InsertBefore` breaks the list's chain of pointers internally in order to insert the new data object.
 If the thread doing the job loses control to another, the linked list is in a precarious state: half broken.
 It is extremely